jannes/rcmd/DESIGN.md

   running job's statuses and outputs)

-The job's processes themselves are of course running on their own, but their status/output data needs to be proactively updated by the process using the library.
+The job's processes themselves are of course running on their own, but their status/output data needs to be proactively queried by the process using the library.
 The lazy evaluation model has lower complexity, the eager evaluation model could potentially reduce the status/output functions' latency (depending on how the data is synchronized).
 Considering the scope of this challenge I'd opt for the lazy evaluation approach.